Benito Raman: Schalke 04

 On 5 July 2019, Raman joined Schalke 04 on a five-year contract, for a fee of around €6.5 million.

+Anderlecht

+On 15 July 2021, Anderlecht announced the signing of Raman on a three-year contract, for a fee of €3 million.

+Samsunspor

+On 1 February 2024, Anderlecht announced Raman's transfer to Samsunspor in Turkey.

+Mechelen

+On 23 August 2024, Raman signed a two-season contract with Mechelen.

 International career

 Raman was born in Belgium and is of Spanish descent.

 He represented Belgium as a youth international at every age group from the under-17's to the under-21's.

 On 9 September 2019, Raman made his debut for the senior Belgium national team, coming on as a 90th minute substitute against Scotland in a Euro 2020 qualifier that saw Belgium run out 4–0 winners at Hampden Park.